amarqu88/Multisensory-Proximity-and-Transition-Cues/README.md

 ### Table of contents

 The project is intended to work on the HTC Vive (Pro) and the Microsoft HoloLens (Gen1).
 Please refer to the according sections for the Setup instructions.
-For detailed experiment and User input instructions, please see the [Experiment and task description Section](Experiment.md).
+For detailed experiment and User input information, please see the [Experiment and task description Section](Experiment.md).

 - [Setup VR Environment](SetupVR.md)
 - [Setup AR Environment](SetupAR.md)